zachdrummond/password-generator/README.md

 ## Description
 This is a app that generates a random password between 8 and 128 characters using lowercase and uppercase letters, numbers, and special characters.
 As technology advances, and hackers become more skilled, there is a greater need for more secure passwords.
 This app allows the user to customize their own password based on length and character preference.

+This app was designed using mainly JavaScript.

 ## Design Elements
 ### *JavaScript*
 * Clean User Interface
 * Tested for Errors
 * Mobile Responsive
 * Dynamically Updated HTML and CSS
+* Logical Code Structure
+* Sequential Order
 * Document Object Model Manipulation
 * Objects
 * Arrays